cortexproject/cortex/docs/configuration/config-file-reference.md

 # e.g. remote_write.write_relabel_configs.
 [metric_relabel_configs: <relabel_config...> | default = ]

+# Enables support for exemplars in TSDB and sets the maximum number that will be
+# stored. less than zero means disabled.
+If the value is set to zero, cortex
+# will fallback to blocks-storage.tsdb.max-exemplars value.
+# CLI flag: -block-storage.tsdb.max-exemplars
+[max_exemplars: <int> | default = 0]

 # The maximum number of series for which a query can fetch samples from each
 # ingester.
 This limit is enforced only in the ingesters (when querying samples
 # not flushed to the storage yet) and it's a per-instance limit.
 This limit is